In order to resolve sports-related disputes through arbitration and mediation, two bodies are hereby created:

 CAS maintains a list of mediators, and provides for the resolution of sports-related disputes through mediation.
 The mediation procedure is governed by the CAS Mediation Rules.

-ICAS is composed of twenty members, experienced jurists appointed in the following manner :
+ICAS is composed of twenty-two members, experienced jurists appointed in the following manner :

 The members of ICAS are appointed for one or several renewable period(s) of four years.
 Such nominations shall take place during the last year of each four-year cycle.